SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

 * You need to have the 3D-secure protocol enabled.
 * The service is available both through hosted payment pages and through direct API integration.
 * The current implementation is only available for gaming transactions (Merchant MCC: 7995).
-* The payout service is not a part of PayEx Settlement Service.
+* The payout service is not a part of Swedbank Pay Settlement Service.

 ### API requests